MyParcelCOM/docs/content/api/_index.md

 }
 ```

-There are two types links in the above example.
+There are two types of links in the above example.
 The first one is the `self` link that points to the url where you can request the given resource.
 Most of the time you won't be needing this since you already have the resource.
 But it is there for when you do need it.

 The other link looks very similar, but belongs to a relationship.
 It has the key `related` and points to the endpoint to retrieve the full resource.
 The reason this is not called `self` is because the self link would refer to the relationship itself, instead of the resource that it is pointed towards.